Interaction between Space and applications

 There are two application types depending on how they are distributed:

-These are applications intended only for a single Space organization.
+These are applications intended only for a particular (typically, your own) Space organization.
 To install such an application, you must manually register it in Space.
 When registering the application, you specify all the required data: an authorization way, application endpoints, required permissions, and so on.

 These applications are intended for public distribution and can be installed to multiple Space organizations.

-There are two ways to distribute such an application: via an installation link or via JetBrains Marketplace (coming soon).
+There are two ways to distribute such an application: via an installation link or via JetBrains Marketplace.
 When a user installs the application, Space sends an

 InitPayloadto the application endpoint.
 Upon receiving

-InitPayload, the application saves a new Space organization with credentials.
-Then it configures itself in Space though API calls, for example, requests permissions and creates webhooks.
+InitPayload, the application saves a new Space organization with Space access credentials.
+Then it configures itself in Space through API calls, for example, requests permissions and creates webhooks.

 Space HTTP API